2001 Bhutan A-Division: Known result

 Druk Stars did not qualify for the A-Division.

 A-Division

 The A-division commenced on 12 August.
-Although Druk Star had not qualified via the Thimpu League earlier in the year, they were given a place following the withdrawal of Phuentsholing and Chhuka.
+Although Druk Star had not qualified via the Thimphu League earlier in the year, they were given a place following the withdrawal of Phuentsholing and Chhuka.
 The league consisted of two groups of three teams playing in a round robin format.
 The top two teams from each group then qualified for the semi-final knockout stages.